thomaspinckney3/cs4501/Project3.md

 should show links to the detail pages -- maybe the newest content, the most popular content, etc.

+Note, these are read-only pages for showing data in the db.
+To simplify this project we're ignoring how users or things in your marketplace are created in the first place.
+You can test your project by manually creating rows in the db or use your low-level API to create users and things.
+In later projects we'll add the flows for letting users sign up and add things/content to your app.

-If you have time, you should add other useful pages like a user profile page to show info about buyers / sellers.
+If you have time in this project, you should add other useful read-only pages like a user profile page to show info about buyers / sellers.
 Later on, we'll add a search page powered by a real search engine.
 For now you can add a simple / dummy search page if you like that just shows all content in